marczz/rest-sphinx-memo/source/ReST.rst

 it is specific to Sphinx and you find it :ref:`in the Sphinx section
 <sphinx_cross_references>`.

+While ReST internal hyperlinks reference a target in the same document, Sphinx allow linking across files of the same project.

+.. _sphinx vs rest ref rendering:

-These two syntax do not have the same rendering, the text of the reference is used by ReST, while Sphinx syntax either need a reference text or when the target is preceding a section the name of the section is used.
+These two syntax do not have the same rendering, the text of the target label is used by ReST as default displayed text, while Sphinx syntax either need a reference displayed text or when the target is preceding a section the name of the section is used as default displayed text, the text of the label is never used by Sphinx to display the link.

 In this document there is two reference targets before the section *Sidebar and Topic*, the next table show how they are rendered.

 .. list-table::